aahemm/simulations/README.md

-# simulations
+# Mininet simulations
-run the run.py's run() function for getting best assingment.
+Run the run.py's run() function for getting best assignment.

-for running the best assignment in Mininet you should run multipleControlers.py in a machine with Mininet installed.
+For running the best assignment in Mininet you should run multipleControlers.py in a machine with Mininet installed.

+# Kubernetes
+To run kubernetes deployment simply run "kubectl create -f odlcontroller.YAML" and then "kubectl create -f odlcontroller-svc.YAML" on a master machine with kubernetes installed.
+Then you can access the cluster from port 6633.